Virial estimates for hard spheres: Introduction

 The main focus of this work is Proposition \ref{prop:s4-interaction}, which is a virial-type spacetime estimate for hard spheres.
-Virial-type estimates are essentially classical in the billiards literature, and they play a prominent role in the derivation of Boltzmann's equation. \cite{IP1989} The main difference with Proposition \ref{prop:s4-interaction} is that the bound controls a quantity closely associated with the hard sphere BBGKY hierarchy, with no ``smallness'' conditions imposed on the initial data.
+As noted above, virial-type estimates are essentially classical in the billiards literature, and they play a prominent role in the derivation of Boltzmann's equation.
+(See \cite{IP1986,IP1989}, particularly the first lemma of \cite{IP1989}, which is Lemma \ref{lemma:s3-IP-1} in the present manuscript.)
+The main difference with Proposition \ref{prop:s4-interaction} is that the classical virial bound is re-formulated to control a quantity closely associated with the hard sphere BBGKY hierarchy, for a wide class of initial data.
+Unfortunately, while these estimates are quite general, they do not lead directly to coercive estimates at the limit for any nontrivial scaling of which we are aware.
+We will show, however, that virial estimates can be used to place \emph{lower} bounds on the convergence rate in Lanford's theorem.
+Such lower bounds may, but do not always, follow trivially from energy conservation; our result holds under essentially minimal assumptions on the initial data.
+The types of data which are newly covered by our result have a product structure at the initial time, $f_0 (x,v) = \rho (x) m ( v )$, or are convex combinations $f_0 (x,v) = \int d\alpha \rho_\alpha (x) m_\alpha (v)$ where each $m_\alpha$ has the same conserved moments.
+(See Example \ref{ex:ex1}.)

 Section \ref{sec:2} introduces the basic notation of this work, which mostly follows the presentation of \cite{GSRT2014}.
 Section \ref{sec:3} gives an elementary derivation of an identity due to Illner \cite{I1989}.
-In Section \ref{sec:4}, we apply Illner's identity in a heuristic manner to derive the virial-type spacetime estimate; a rigorous proof may be found in \cite{De2016}.
+In Section \ref{sec:4}, we apply this identity in a heuristic manner to derive the virial-type spacetime estimate; a rigorous proof may be found in \cite{De2016T}.
+Section \ref{sec:fact} gives a very concise overview of Lanford's theorem, \cite{L1975,GSRT2014}, and some recent developments.
+Finally in Section \ref{sec:L} we use virial identities to prove a bound from below on the convergence rate in Lanford's theorem (including cases where such lower bounds would not follow directly from energy conservation).